mdenisov/micro/README.md

 - `process.env.CLIENT_PUBLIC_PATH`: The `NODE_ENV=development` build's `BUILD_TARGET=client` has a different `PUBLIC_PATH` than `BUILD_TARGET=server`.
 Default is `http://${process.env.HOST}:${process.env.PORT + 1}/`

 You can create your own custom build-time environment variables.
-They must start with `FRONTEND_`.
+They must start with `MICRO_`.
 Any other variables except the ones listed above will be ignored to avoid accidentally exposing a private key on the machine that could have the same name.
 Changing any environment variables will require you to restart the development server if it is running.

 These environment variables will be defined for you on `process.env`.
 For example, having an environment variable named `SECRET_CODE` will be exposed in your JS as `process.env.SECRET_CODE`.